 Bahga, S and S. Bahga.
 2000.
 Le Corbusier and Pierre Jeanneret: Footprints on the sands of Indian Architecture.
 New Delhi: Galgotia Publishing Company.

-A lesser known volume, but valuable discussion nonetheless on the impact of Le Corbusier, and in particular the works Jeanneret, at Chandigarh and elsewhere into the 1960s.
+A lesser known volume, but valuable discussion nonetheless on the impact of Le Corbusier, and in particular the works of Jeanneret, at Chandigarh and elsewhere into the 1960s.
 Lucid commentary and often overlooked projects are given ample discussion in this over-sized volume.

 Bhatt, Vikram and Scriver, Peter.1990.
 Contemporary Indian Architecture: After the Masters.
 Ahmedabad: Mapin.